Ashwin-Rajesh/RiSC-16/non_pipelined/readme.md

 - I caught multiple bugs in both the RTL code and the reference designs
   - Assigning 0 to a wire by mistake
   - Inaccuracy in JALR instruction execution by the simulator when both rega and regb are the same
-- 10,000 random instructions were generated and used for verification.
-We can be reasonable confident that the reference design and RTL design are equivalent.
+- 100,000 random instructions were generated and used for verification.
+Since the state was the same throughout, we can be reasonable confident that the reference design and RTL design are equivalent.
+- There are no makefiles or scripts to run these because i used EDA playground to run them.
+Access it [here](https://www.edaplayground.com/x/H8RE)